Working with parameters of signals for custom templates

 The ty

-field operates in the signal
+field is used in the signal

 structure and provides information about the signal data type.
 The ty